Piercedstars/Piercedstars/README.md

-                      please refer to me as my user . ( you are welcome to shorten it, ex; pierce(d) / stars ) 𐔌՞. .՞𐦯 - this is still a wip.
+                      please refer to me as my user . ( you are welcome to shorten it, ex; pierce(d) / stars ) i'm almost always offtab
+                                            𐔌՞. .՞𐦯 - this is still a wip.